techcnet/ProcessPageViewStat/README.md

 This module uses the IP2Location database from: http://www.ip2location.com.
 This database is required to obtain the country from the IP address.
 IP2Location updates this database at the begin of every month.
 The settings of ProcessPageViewStat offers the ability to automatically download the database monthly.
 Please note, that automatically download will not work if your webspace doesn't allow allow_url_fopen.

 ## Dragscroll
 This module uses DragScroll a JavaScript available from: http://github.com/asvd/dragscroll.
-Dragscroll adds the ability in view mode "Day" to drag the records horizontally with the mouse pointer.
+Dragscroll adds the ability in view mode **Day** to drag the records horizontally with the mouse pointer.

 ## User-Agent-Parser
 This module uses the PHP class User-Agent-Parser available from: http://www.toms-world.org/blog/parseuseragentstring/.
 This class is required to filter out the browser type and operating system from the server request.